ares466/aws-notes/networking/VPN.md

 2. **Create a Customer Gateway (CGW) resource in AWS**

-    In order to setup a S2S VPN connection, you must create a **customer gateway resource** in AWS, which provides information to AWS about yoru device, for example, its public-facing IP address.
+    In order to setup a S2S VPN connection, you must create a **customer gateway resource** in AWS, which provides information to AWS about your device, for example, its public-facing IP address.

 3. **Create a Virtual Private Gateway (VGW)**